cedricziel/bootstrap_package_overrides/README.md

 ## Remarks regarding the template extension pattern

 We generally consider it an anti-pattern to store most settings in a TypoScript template in the target database.
-To have an easily reproducable environment (or a starter extension for new projects) you will definately want to place your overrides in an extension and **NOT** in the DB or in fileadmin.
+To have an easily reproducable environment (or a starter extension for new projects) you will definitely want to place your overrides in an extension and **NOT** in the DB or in fileadmin.

 Configuration and templates are **system data** that should not be seen or touched by anybody else except the developers.
 If you have a workflow that is based on a monolithic fileadmin/template directory - welcome to the 21st century: There's extensions that can carry all of your stuff.